wojciechte/game-ex-changer/README.md

 }
 ```

-Please keep in mind that PESEL neets to be correct.
+Please keep in mind that PESEL needs to be correct.
 I recomend using pesel generator like [this](https://pesel.cstudios.pl/o-generatorze/generator-on-line)
 ## Exchange currency
 POST